 Streaming your worship services legally | Everything you need to know

-Here at Musicademy and Worship Backing Band we’ve had calls and emails daily about the legality of using worship songs in online services.
+Here at Musicademy and Worship Backing Band, we’ve had calls and emails daily about the legality of using worship songs in online services.

 CCLI’s information on streaming and our licence and prices:

 This article by Chris Juby has also been UK CCLI-approved.
 It is very comprehensive and should answer any other questions you may have.
+Be aware that it pre-dates the Streaming Plus license.

 The TL;DL (Too Long Didn’t Read) Highlights